2000pawan/Youtube-Video-Download/README.md

-# Creating the README.md file content for the YouTube Video Downloader project
-readme_content = """
 # 🎥 YouTube Video Downloader

 A simple and user-friendly desktop GUI application built with Python Tkinter and yt-dlp to download high-quality video and audio from YouTube links.